rafeldev/weather-api/README.md

 - CSS

 ## Plus 🤭

 - Card animation when it is raining

-- React / Hooks
-- OpenWeatherMap
-- CSS

 ## Installation 🔨